First time buyer mortgages

 Mortgage rates vary between lenders so as a first time buyer, you could save a considerable amount of money in the long term by shopping around for the best deal.

-Here are the best mortgage rates on offer in March 2025 if you have a 10% deposit and are looking for a 2 year fixed rate mortgage.
+Here are the best first time buyer mortgage rates on offer in June 2026 if you have a 10% deposit and are looking for a 2 year fixed rate mortgage.
 Mortgage rates tend to differ depending on your loan to value (LTV).
 Calculate your loan to value ratio instantly with our simple mortgage loan to value calculator.

 For a full range of the best mortgage rates at all deposit levels from 0% to 40%, for 2 year and 5 year fixed rate mortgages and the best rates on variable rate mortgages, read our guide on the Best first time buyer mortgage rates, which is updated regularly.

 Here are the lowest mortgage rates this month if you’ve got a 10% deposit.
-The monthly mortgage cost examples are based on a 30 year term.
+The monthly mortgage cost examples are based on borrowing £200,000 over 30 years.

 Best mortgage lenders for first time buyers